fourchimps/FourChimpsCrudGeneratorBundle/README.md

+DEPRECATED

+This functionality is now in the SensioGeneratorBundle (Just create your skeleton files in %Bundle%/Resources/SensioGeneratorBundle/skeleton)

-This bundle provides a Command line crd generation for doctrine entities with a custom skeleton
+This bundle provides a Command line crud generation for doctrine entities with a custom skeleton

 For documentation, see: